Facebook-owned Instagram has a copycat Snapchat feature: Stories.

 What is Instagram Stories?

-Instagram has described its new Stories feature as something that lets you "share all the moments of your day, not just the ones you want to keep on your profile".
-The feature basically enables you to share multiple photos and videos, and they appear together in a "slideshow format", which basically means a reel, like Snapchat.
+Instagram describes Stories as something that lets you "share all the moments of your day, not just the ones you want to keep on your profile".
+The feature enables you to share multiple photos and videos, and they appear together in a "slideshow format", which basically means a reel, like Snapchat.
 And, of course, these photos and videos will disappear after 24 hours.
 Seriously.

 You can even add text and doodles to your photos and videos.
 See?
 We weren't kidding; it's exactly like Snapchat Stories.